LambertLeong/LambertLeong.github.io/essays/first_first_author_paper.md

 work.
 I was led, early on, to believe that in order to get something published you needed to have a powerful name attached to your work.
-In other words, new publishing individuals would need to have co-authors on their papers who have a significant academic presense.
+In other words, new publishing individuals would need to have co-authors on their papers who have a significant academic presence.
 As a result, I thought it was near impossible to publish good quality work that was independent of a lab, advisor, or any established co-author.